richardpiazza/XCServerCoreData/README.md

 An CoreData Storage framework for working with Xcode Server.
 Depends on the XCServerAPI project for interacting with the API.

+## NOTICE

+This project is being deprecated, and the work is being folded into a new framework.
+Checkout the 'XcodeServer' framework [here](https://github.com/richardpiazza/XcodeServer)

+---

 #### XCServerCoreData.swift

 Provided the main interaction with the `XCServerCoreData` framework.